Skip to main content

 Work-Study Programs

-Part of your financial aid package might be a federal or state work-study program.
-Work-study is a part-time job, usually somewhere on campus.
-The jobs are awarded based on your financial need.
+Part of your financial aid package might be federal work-study program.
+Work-study is a part-time job, usually on campus.
+The jobs are determined based on your financial need.

 About Work-Study

-Work-study jobs vary from school to school, but the basic process is generally the same.
+Work-study jobs vary from college to college, but the basic process is generally the same.

 • You're paid directly by the school with a paycheck for the hours you worked.